ryverine/Word-Guess-Game/README.md

 ### isValidInput(theInput)

-This function takes a string argument (the result of keyUp) and compares it to the predefined accpted input values (A - Z).
+This function takes a string argument (the result of `onKeyUp`) and compares it to the predefined accpted input values (A - Z).
 A boolean value is returned.

  * If a match is found in the acceptedInput array, return true.